kracr/owl2bench/README.md

 # Usage

-We have provided an executable jar file where user can specify the <Number of Universities> <Seed> <Required OWL 2 Profile>.
+We have provided an executable jar file (with configurations that were used to perform the experiments) where user can specify the <Number of Universities> <Seed> <Required OWL 2 Profile>.

 Number of universities makes the ABox scalable.
 For 1 university number varies from approx 400K triples to 800K triples depending on the seed value.
 OWl 2 Profile could be any one of EL, QL, RL and DL.

+To execute OWL2Bench.jar TBox for all profiles (UNIV-BENCH-OWL2EL.owl,UNIV-BENCH-OWL2QL.owl,UNIV-BENCH-OWL2RL.owl,UNIV-BENCH-OWL2DL.owl) and RandomNames.xlsx should be in the same folder as the jar file.

 For eg. :